Luxed/nvim-config/notes.md

 # Better CS tooling

 - Create file with namespace.
-Could be based on path relative to Solution (or csproj).
+Could be based on path relative to Solution (or csproj) (csproj or solution file needs to be read for a Namespace too, maybe the LSP would have something for this?)

 ## Current issues